 The most popular pilgrimage destination in Austria is the Mariazell Basilica.
-Also regarded as being amongst the top visited shrines in Europe, the church contains a 50 cm high wooden statue of the Virgin Mary with child.
+Also regarded as being amongst the top visited shrines in Europe, the church contains a 50-meter high wooden statue of the Virgin Mary with child.

-Legend says a monk named Magnus was sent to a valley by his abbot where he brought with him a carving of the Virgin Mary that his made himself.
+Legend says a monk named Magnus was sent to a valley by his abbott where he brought with him a carving of the Virgin Mary that he made himself.
 When he discovered a huge rock blocking his way, he called on the Mother of Christ for help.
 When she intervened, he placed the carving on a wood stump, which is part of the church’s altar today.

-The Mariazell Basilica is also the only church to be named a national shrine out of all the German-speaking countries.
+The Mariazell Basilica is also the only church to be named a national shrine in any of the German-speaking countries.

 We hope you enjoyed this list of 30 top pilgrimages in Europe.
 For more great itinerary inspiration and group travel ideas, be sure to subscribe for FREE to Leisure Group Travel.